Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Evaluate visual techniques used in design disciplines and assess their role in conceptualising and communicating ideas and information.
+- Describe visual techniques used in design disciplines for conceptualising and communicating ideas and information.

 - Employ research, observation, and critical thinking in the interpretation and analysis of relationships.